 Remember, if you're storing samples in a separate warehouse you'll need to change the warehouse on the order.
-If you've added a custom field for monitoring deliveries of free samples, make sure you complete the field before going on to fulfil and ship as normal.
+If you've added a custom field for monitoring deliveries of free samples, make sure you complete the field before going on to fulfill and ship as normal.

-Reporting on Free Samples
+Reporting on free samples

 Attribute samples cost to marketing expenses

-In order to attribute sample costs to marketing expenses you'll need to edit the cost of sales figures.
+In order to attribute sample costs to marketing expenses, you'll need to edit the cost of sales figures.
 Each time an item is shipped Brightpearl posts an accounting journal to account for cost of sales (when cost of sales is on); it's this journal that needs to be edited in order to change the value from "cost of sales" to "marketing expenses".

-Amending each journal could become quite an administration task so consider using the report above to find the total of free samples shipped in a given day/week/month to create a manual daily/weekly/monthly journal to move this cost.
+Amending each journal could become quite an administration task so consider using the report above to find the total of free samples shipped in a given day/week/month to create a manual daily/weekly/monthly journal to move this aggregated cost.